-We believe that our cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+We believe that our cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months from the date of this filing.
 We have based this estimate on assumptions that may prove to be wrong, and we could deploy our available capital resources sooner than we currently expect.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to the: